Gkicks/chuckles-comedy-club/README.md

 ![Iframe link screenshot](assets/readme-images/iframe-link.png)

 * The button on my thankyou.html page contained a link to return the user back to the home screen.
 The WC3 validator said a button cannot have a link.
-This was solved by wrapping the button in a form where the action was ‘index.html’
+This was solved by wrapping the button in a form where the action was ‘index.html’.
+I used this guidance to resolve the issue: https://stackoverflow.com/questions/6393827/can-i-nest-a-button-element-inside-an-a-using-html5

 ![screenshot button link](assets/readme-images/button-thankyou.png)

 * There was an issue validating the code to automatically redirect the user back to the homepage, from the thankyou.html page.
-This was solved by adding URL= to index.html in the meta line
+This was solved by adding URL= to index.html in the meta line.
+However, I then chose to remove this functionality as it brought up an error in the Wave validator

 ![screenshot url index](assets/readme-images/url-index.png)